 The school is well resourced and has good facilities both indoors and outside and the curriculum includes activities in all areas of the school site..
 The children have additional opportunities in the form of artists in residence; musical workshops; football coaches, visitors in school and external visits.

-The school had a successful Ofsted inspection in November 2012.
+The school had a successful Ofsted inspection in January 2019 where our school was rated ‘Outstanding’.
 The Report states: